Arashsa31/NumberPrinterJava/README.md

 # NumberPrinter
-This program prints every other numbers and stops the comma between them from printing at the end.
+This program prints every other numbers and stops the comma from printing at the end.